BrianPerel/librarySite/README.md

 Purpose of project: to learn and exercise client and server side programming

-If starting fresh (no db): 1. create new db in phpmyadmin, import sql file into phpmyadmin, need to configure xampp file to your IP to allow google's recaptcha tool to function on site
+If starting fresh (no db): 1. create new db in phpmyadmin, import sql file into phpmyadmin (click on newly created db, click import tab, upload file), need to configure xampp file to your IP to allow google's recaptcha tool to function on site

+To run php files in the browser we will use xampp apache as the server host, place all src files into C:/xampp/htdocs folder type http://localhost/(the name of folder in C:/xampp/htdocs/)/index.php